The Beth Lists

 Old Cafe, Old Sign, Old Car!

-Further east on 66 in Stroud, we lunched at Rock Cafe, which opened in 1939. (rebuilt after a major fire)
+Further east on 66 in Stroud, we lunched at Rock Cafe.
+It opened in 1939. after being rebuilt after a major fire.

 Picture

 This fine Packard (I'm guessing) pulled up after we arrived.
-A man from Portland, OR, was traveling the whole route, from LA to Chicago.
+A man from Oregon, was traveling the whole route, from LA to Chicago.
 That gave us something to ponder.

 Food